darkwater/dark.red/content/projects/newtab.md

-- title: New tab page
+- title: new tab page
 - cover: /static/newtab-cover.png
-- category: ongoing
+- category: recent

 An alternative new tab page for Chrome.
 It uses bookmarks for the links, so to add a link you just add a bookmark in a specific folder.